mcorbin/riemann-discovery/README.md

 This means that you should carefully index events from your datasource and choose the right `:ttl` in your service discovery configuration, and use the right `:interval` option :

 - `:interval` should probably always be < to your max `:ttl`, to be sure to remove removed hosts and services from the index before expiration.
+- You can also push your own events tagged `riemann-discovery` with `:state` = "added" or "removed", the `discovery-stream` will take care to add/remove the events from the index.

 ### HTTP based discovery